SauceLabs is a cloud service that uses a variety of browser types and actual mobile devices to make manual and automated testing easy.

-It will then display a list of available devices (Figure 7), so enter a version name such as "14.4" and a model name such as "iPad 10.2" on the test batch execution screen.
+It will then display a list of available devices (figure 7), so enter a version name such as "14.4" and a model name such as "iPad 10.2" on the batch run settings panel.

 - It is not explicitly stated, but the free trial does not appear to allow multiple devices to be used simultaneously.

 - The version will be a partial match; for example, the "13" specification will also cover "13.1," "13.2" and so on.
 For details, refer to the SauceLabs document.

 - Use the official expression for the device name, such as “iPhone .*”.
 For details, refer to the SauceLabs document.

 In addition to the MagicPod test results screen, the test results can also be viewed on the SauceLabs screen.
 From the test results screen, click each test to display the test log and a video showing an image of the test currently being run and after execution (figure 8).

 Using the method here, you can run tests as a batch from the command line.

 Batch test execution for multiple types of devices

 Using the method here, you can run tests as a batch for multiple types of devices.